-- 1. Residential dwelling units: two (2) spaces for each dwelling unit. - 2.
-Elementary and junior high schools: two (2) spaces for each classroom or office room, plus one (1) space for each three (3) seats in any auditorium or gymnasium. - 3.
-Senior high schools: four (4) spaces for each classroom or office room, plus two (2) spaces for each three (3) seats in any auditorium or gymnasium. - 4.
-Churches or other houses of worship: one (1) space for each six (6) permanent seats in the main auditorium. - 5.
-Public buildings and facilities (unless otherwise specified): one (1) space for each two hundred (200) square feet of floor area. - 6.
-Child care centers: one (1) space for each three hundred (300) square feet of floor area devoted to child care activities. - 7.
-Private clubs and lodges: one (1) space for each three hundred (300) square feet of floor area. - 8.
-For other special exceptions as specified herein: to be determined by findings in the particular case.
+- 1. Each residential dwelling unit: two (2) spaces for each dwelling unit. - 2.
+Elementary and middle schools: two (2) spaces for each classroom or office room, plus one (1) space for each three (3) seats in any auditorium or gymnasium. - 3.
+Churches or other houses of worship: one (1) space for each six (6) permanent seats in the main auditorium. - 4.
+Public buildings and facilities (unless otherwise specified): one (1) space for each two hundred (200) square feet of floor area. - 5.
+Child care centers: one (1) space for each three hundred (300) square feet of floor area devoted to child care activities. - 6.
+Private clubs and lodges, and conference centers: one (1) space for each three hundred (300) square feet of floor area. - 7.
+Commercial greenhouses and plant nurseries: one (1) space for each one hundred fifty (150) square feet of non-storage area. - 8.
+Other uses and special exceptions (unless otherwise specified): one (1) space for each five hundred (500) square feet of floor area..

-4.8.12 ADDITIONAL REQUIREMENTS FOR MOBILE HOME PARKS
+4.10.12 ADDITIONAL REQUIREMENTS FOR MOBILE HOME PARKS

 - 1. Mobile home stands.
 The following requirements shall apply: - a.
-Each mobile home shall be located on a stand that will permit each unit to be sufficiently supported and anchored as in compliance with the State Standards for Anchoring Mobile Homes. - b.
-Each approved mobile home stand shall be clearly defined by stakes or other markers which physically delineate the location of each stand within the mobile home park. - c.
-A skirt or apron shall surround each mobile home between the bottom of the unit and the ground.
-This skirt or apron shall be continually and properly maintained by the owner of the mobile home.
+Anchoring.
+Each mobile home shall be located on a stand permitting each unit to be sufficiently supported and anchored as in compliance with the State Standards for Anchoring Mobile Homes.
+In addition, each mobile home shall have the wheels and axles removed, shall be placed as close to the ground as can be practically accomplished and shall have the tongue or hitch portion of the mobile home removed unless permanently attached in such a manner that it cannot be readily removed. - b.
+Skirting.
+A skirt or apron which is continually and properly maintained by the owner of the mobile home shall surround each mobile home between the bottom of the unit and the ground.
+Skirting material shall be opaque and consist of aluminum, brick, concrete block, stucco or vinyl. - 2.
+Street or Driveway Improvements.
+All streets and drives shall be constructed using generally accepted engineering practices so as to allow proper drainage of the entire area, and to provide access to each mobile home site.

-- 2. Street or Driveway Improvements.
-All streets and drives shall be constructed using generally accepted engineering practices so as to allow proper drainage of the entire area, and to provide access to each mobile home site. - a.
+- a.
 Pavement base.
 Six (6) inches of compacted limerock. - b.
 Wearing surface.
-One (1) inch of Type II asphalt or concrete surface course or the equivalent as approved as meeting standards established by the City Council. - c.
+One (1) inch of Type II asphalt or concrete surface course or the equivalent as approved as meeting standards established by the Board of County Commissioners. - c.
 Pavement width.
 All streets shall have a minimum pavement width of twenty (20) feet. - 3.
 Street lighting.
 All streets or driveways within the park shall be lighted at night with electric lights providing a minimum illumination of 0.2 foot candles. - 4.
 Usable open space.
-A minimum of fifteen (15) percent of the gross land area within the mobile home park shall be designed for recreational purposes. - 5.
+A minimum of fifteen percent (15%) of the gross land area within the mobile home park shall be designed for recreational purposes. - 5.
 Parking.
 No parking shall be allowed on any mobile home park access or circulation drive. - 6.
 State regulations.
 In addition to the requirements listed above, the mobile home park shall comply with all applicable rules and regulations of the State of Florida including Chapter 10D-26 of the Florida Administrative Code, as amended.

-SECTION 4.9 "RMF" RESIDENTIAL, MULTIPLE FAMILY
+SECTION 4.11"RMF" RESIDENTIAL, MULTIPLE FAMILY